CodeSlop-Stuff/.github/profile/README.md

 Please dont expect any high levels of quality here as it is entirely experimentation between us and comes with no guarantee of functionality.

-One day, more languages may be used here for learning but for the time being it is only C#